-This JBOD subsystem is a 19-inch 2U rackmount JBOD unit with optimized solutions for servers and external storage systems.
-It features the latest SAS 3.0 12Gb/s interface and designed to fit in with the environments which needed highly reliable and relentless data growth.
-This JBOD subsystem incorporates the latest enhancements in SAS along with LSI DataBolt bandwidth optimizer technology (EDFB, End Device Frame Buffering).
-Using DataBolt, it delivers optimized throughput by allowing users to gain 12Gb/s host speeds with current-generation 6Gb/s drives.
-It is also a versatile SAS3 / SATA3 disk expansion system, ideal for high capacity and scalability storage in IT demands.
-The JBOD subsystem also supports dual JBOD controllers which provide better fault tolerance and higher reliability of system operation.
-It offers GUI management to monitor enclosure environmental conditions through a remote connection.
+The JBOD subsystem is a 19-inch 2U rackmount JBOD unit.
+It features the latest SASII (6Gb/s) interface and designed to fit in with the environments which needed highly reliable and relentless data growth.
+The JBOD subsystem is also a versatile SAS2/SATA3 disk expansion system, ideal for high capacity and scalability storage in IT demands.
+Based on the 6G SAS technology, the JBOD subsystem supports the choice of SAS2 and SATA3 drive configurations to deliver the best cost-performance index with higher bandwidth.